qodize/Test/ReadMe.md

 -d '{"filter_by": "param1", "value": "300 bucks"}'
 127.0.0.1:8000/api/products/

-This will return you name of the product and its id
+This will return you name of the product and its id<br>
 Output:
 {
 "id": 1,